mostafabita/hugo-site/content/posts/resume.md

 > Sep 2012 — Jan 2014
 > _Tehran, Iran_

-* Designed and developed a discount and group buying website that sells various goods and services at a reduced price, provided that a certain number of buyers purchase the relevant product or service.
+* Designed and developed a discount and group buying website that sells various goods and services at a reduced price, provided that a certain number of buyers purchase the relevant products or service.
 * Designed and developed a website to design quizzes or questions and make it available for free or in exchange for the purchase.
 * Designed and developed a system for managing the distribution of cancer drugs and rare medicines for patients with the aim of easy access of these type of patients to their medications, as well as limiting the illegal hoarding and black market of these type of drugs, on the order of the Ministry of Health and Medical Education.
 * Designed and developed a system for providing government services online and even as much as possible without the need for people to go to any organization or institution with a macroeconomic target on the order of the Management and Planning Organization of the Country.